Lexie Matheson

-Alexandra Mary Raine Matheson ONZM (born 1944/1945) is a New Zealand transgender activist, entertainer, and educator.
+Alexandra Mary Raine Matheson ONZM (born 1944 or 1945) is a New Zealand transgender activist, entertainer, and educator.

 Early life

-Lexie was born in Christchurch in 1945 to Anne Charlotte Euphemia (nee Rule) and John Walker Matheson.
+Lexie was born in Christchurch to Anne Charlotte Euphemia (nee Rule) and John Walker Matheson.
 She had two step-siblings, Elaine and Clyde.
 She was educated at Linwood North School, Linwood Intermediate, and Linwood High School.
 On leaving school at the end of her 6th form (Year 12) she enrolled at Christchurch Teacher's Training College and the University of Canterbury, graduating in 1965.
 As a young person she was talented at sport regularly representing Canterbury in both rugby and cricket in under age grades.

 Career

 Matheson started her career in the 1960s as a teacher, and then became a principal.
 She was the business manager of the Maidment Theatre at the University of Auckland.
 Whilst at Maidment Theatre, she completed a Master of Creative and Performing Arts in arts management.
 In 2006, she started as lecturer of event management at Auckland University of Technology.